esciencecenter-digital-skills/2021-06-03-DCC-project-management/README.md

 and create a 'project release' with a version number.
 Finally, in **FUTURE**, you will archive and license your project so others can use it.

+We will end the workshop with an informal sharing of our respective lessons from the past.

 ### Preparation

 See how you can prepare for this workshop [here](preparation.md).

+## Code of Conduct

+Participants are expected to follow these guidelines:
+- Use welcoming and inclusive language
+- Be respectful of different viewpoints and experiences
+- Gracefully accept constructive criticism
+- Focus on what is best for the community
+- Show courtesy and respect towards other community members
+- We do not tolerate any form of discrimination, intimidation or harassment.

+If you feel this has been violated, please contact training@esciencecenter.nl.

 ### Workflow

 - Work in pairs ('pair programming' style)
   - One driver (shares their screen and performs the actions);
   - One partner (supports the driver, looks up questions, is active and engaged with the driver's work).